simplicitesoftware/documentation/docs/docs/authentication/keycloak.md

 - array of groups `"groups": [ "GROUP1", "GROUP2" ]`
 - or a single name `"group": { name: "GROUP3" }`

-The `groups` mapping rule indicates a list of path in the userinfo containing a group or a list of groups to add to user's responsibilities.
+The `groups` mapping rulse indicates a list of path in the userinfo containing a group or a list of groups to add to user's responsibilities.
 When this `groups` rule is specified, the user synchronization through API will not be used, so the userinfo must contains all the granted groups on each logon.

 **`AUTH_PROVIDERS` example:**